Last Updated: January 19, 2021

 From 1968 onwards, the Liberty/Transatlantic years, Blue Note quality became increasingly compromised.
 The signature Van Gelder sound began to disappear.
 Recordings were often re-mastered by staff engineers, without any understanding of the adjustments Van Gelder applied to his own tape recordings during mastering.
-Pressing was farmed out to plants of lesser quality than Plastylite and All-Disc, working from second or third generation copy tapes, on ever-thinner vinyl.
+In the later half of the ’60s, demand for record pressing capacity exceeded supply, and Liberty under Transamerica was manufacturing records at multiple plants.

 This decline was not exclusive to Blue Note but an industry-wide trend throughout the ’70s.
 In the ’80s, there was a last attempt to revive the format and cut costs – Direct Metal Mastering – before final migration to CD, The Evil Silver Disc, for music distribution, which more or less killed off vinyl manufacturing know-how, though there were a few remaining bright spots.

 Now for some good news: from our friends from Japan

 A few exceptions to this gloom stand out, the most obvious being the pressing of Blue Note recordings in Japan, by King Records and Toshiba EMI.
 Dating from the ’70s and ’80s, the audio standard of these vintage pressings is consistently high, and favoured for near-silent vinyl.
 The caveat is that Japanese engineers were much more conservative on loudness and gain settings, quieter pressings, that rely on the listener to adjust the volume upwards, which does not deliver equivalent punch of a Van Gelder loud cut.
 The presentation is not as forward as original Blue Note, but generally quite acceptable, more available and more affordable, especially for the rarest of titles.